Are Tindo Solar panels any good? Are Tindo solar panels Australian made?

 Firstly, GI Energy are an Australian owned company and we are proudly member number 1777 of the Australian Owned Network.
 We have always been 100% Australian owned and all our business activities are conducted in Australia.

 Wherever we install, we use local installation teams and source electrical balance of system equipment from local wholesalers.
-We believe it is important to look after each other and serve local economies as much as possible.
+Essentially, we believe it is important to look after each other and serve local economies as much as possible.

 Tindo Solar are an Australian owned manufacturer who manufacturer very good quality solar panels in Adelaide.
 Lots of the components are imported from overseas, including the cells, but they are assembled here in Australia.